leonitousconforti/the-moby-effect/docs/modules/DockerEngine.ts.md

   image: string
   auth?: string | undefined
   platform?: string | undefined
-}) => Stream<JSONMessage, ImagesError, Images>
+}) => Stream.Stream<Schemas.JSONMessage, Endpoints.ImagesError, Endpoints.Images>
 ```

 Added in v1.0.0

 ## pullScoped

 Implements the `docker pull` command as a scoped effect.
-When the scope
+When the scope is
-is closed, the pulled image is removed.
-It doesn't have all the flags
+closed, the pulled image is removed.
+It doesn't have all the flag =
-that the images create endpoint exposes.
+internal.flags that the images create endpoint exposes.

 **Signature**